ZeroDrift810/NELBOT/README.md

 `/streams reset` - resets all users back to 0 streams **DANGER**

 `/schedule` - shows the games scheduled for that week.
 Required `week` the week number (not playoffs)

-`/import_league schedules teams` - *OBSOLETE SOON TO BE DELETED* imports the league into the bot.
-This only has to be done once per season!
-If you do it multiple times nothing bad happens tho! so if you want to update every playoff week that is okay

 **Note Game channels do not work in playoffs yet!**